dotnet/pinvoke/README.md

 [![Join the chat at https://gitter.im/AArnott/pinvoke](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AArnott/pinvoke?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A library intended to contain all P/Invoke method signatures for popular operating systems.
-Think of it as http://pinvoke.net, but proven to compile, work properly.
+Think of it as http://pinvoke.net, but proven to compile and work properly, and often with sample usage in the form of unit tests.

 ## Usage